rbpatt2019/rbpatt2019.github.io/_pages/cv.md

 ## WORK EXPERIENCE

+### Computational Biologist

+**Nov.
+2020 - Present**

-### Bioinformatics and Biostatistics Core, Institiute for Metabolic Science, University of Cambridge, UK
+_Bioinformatics & Biostatistics (BIO2) Core, Institute for Metabolic Sciences, University of Cambridge, UK_

-_Computational Biologist_, Nov.
-2020 - Present

-* Provide expert computational support across many projects and teams in a strongly collaborative environment.
+_Merkle Lab, Institute for Metabolic Sciences, University. of Cambridge, UK_

+* Provide exper analysis for key stakeholders to deliver critical recommendations that guide decision-making for future strategy.
+* Wrote and implemented the Merkle Lab’s FAIR/O compliant data management policy to take advantage of remote storage and automation, which reduced overhead for wet-lab colleagues.
+* Led the initiative to write the BIO2 Core’s external collaboration policy to guide future projects and ensure successful outcomes.
+* Developed LipidTA, an open-source Python command line interface built to translate complex lipidomics data into meaningful insights.
-* Create pipelines in Snakemake for analyses from scRNAseq to API queries in order to produce FAIR/O projects.
+* Constructed self-documenting, open-source pipelines for data analysis tasks ranging from external API queries to producing reports on diverse data anylses.
-* Developed the Core's collaboration policy for new and incoming projects.

-### The National Institute of Neurological Disorders and Stroke, NIH, Bethesda, MD, USA

-_Pre-Doctoral Fellow_, Oct.
+### Computational Biologist

+**Oct.
 2019 - Oct.
-2020

-* Supervisor: Dr. Ariel Levine
-* Developed novel algorithm in R to create an intuitive, quantitative metric of cluster quality to reduce bias during cell-type identification in next-generation sequencing datasets.
-This work led to one manuscript, published in _BMC Bioinformatics_.
-* Implemented multiple machine learning classifiers in Python, including support vector machines and neural networks, to create a cell-type classifying algorithm for implementation with a reference, next generation sequencing dataset.
-This work led to one manuscript, currently in press at _Nature Communicastions_.
-* Full analysis of single cell RNA sequencing datasets, from pre-processing data using Bash scripting and command-line tools, to using R and Python packages, such as Seurat and Scanpy, for clustering and differential expression testing.
-* Excellent communication skills honed through frequent collaborations with laboratory colleagues.
+2020**

-### Dept. of Physiology, Anatomy, and Genetics, The University of Oxford, Oxford, UK, and The National Institute of Neurological Disorders and Stroke, NIH, Bethesda, MD, USA
+_National Institute of Neurological Disorders and Stroke, NIH, Bethesda, Maryland, USA_

-_Masters Candidate_, Sept.
+* Developed a data-driven framework, ChooseR, in R that used a novel metric of cluster robustness to provide a quantitative measure of the quality of chosen clustering parameters.
+Led to a first-author publication in BMC Bioinformatics.
+* Integrated diverse datasets to produce a reference atlas of spinal cord cell types and subsequently developed a machine learning pipeline to use this atlas to classify new cells.
+Led to a publication in Nature Communications.
+* Worked in a team of wet-lab scientists to translate experimental data into meaningful interpretations and actionable recommendations.
+Regularly communicated these analyses to team members.

+### Masters Candidate

+**Sept.
 2015 - Oct.
-2019

-* Supervisors: Prof. Richard Wade-Martins (Oxford) and Dr. Craig Blackstone (NIH)
+2019**

+_Dept. of Physiology, Anatomy, and Genetics, University of Oxford, UK_

+_National Institute of Neurological Disorders and Stroke, NIH, Bethesda, Maryland, USA_

+* Constructed applet in ImageJ Macro Language, a derivative of Java, to improve high-throughput analysis of super-resolution fluorescence microscopy data.
-* Developed assay for measuring mitophagy in situ to perform experiments examining the effects of autophagic perturbations on mitochondrial function.
+* Wove four years of experiments and data analysis into a cohesive story providing meaningful insight into the effects of autophagic perturbation on mitochondrial function in my thesis
-* Built pipeline for automated high-throughput imaging and analysis of data files greater than 100 Gb using the Perkin Elmer High Content Screening System
-* Strong organizational, teamwork, and collaboration skills expanded by managing a research project in labs on 2 continents.
+* Strong organizational, teamwork, and collaboration skills expanded by managing an international, collaborative research project.
-* Exceptional communication skills built through quarterly presentations in lab meeting and 1 invited talk at Master's program colloquium.

 ### Dept. of Neuroscience, Johns Hopkins University, Baltimore, MD, USA